 This dynamic duo also conducted important studies into the development of attitudes, religious beliefs, and many other topics.

-Over time, social psychology research touched on nearly every facet of human personality in an attempt to understand the psychological influence of perception and human interaction.
-The topics covered by today’s social psychologists include:
+What social psychology is focused on is studying changes over time.
+Social psychology research has touched on nearly every facet of human personality in an attempt to understand the psychological influence of perception and human interaction.
+Of the topics currently being researched in social psychology, examples include:

-- Nonverbal behavior — What nonlinguistic actions communicate thought or meaning?
+Nonverbal behavior — What nonlinguistic actions communicate thought or meaning?
 How are nonverbal cues developed and interpreted?
-What emotions do facial expressions, hand gestures, and other nonverbal behavior communicate?
+What emotions do facial expressions, hand gestures, and other nonverbal behaviors communicate?

-- Conformity — What prompts individuals to change their perceptions to match a group or another person?
+Conformity — What prompts individuals to change their perceptions to match that of a group or another person?
 How does an individual decide to accept influence from another or a group?
 What is the difference between outward conformity and internal conformity?

-- Prejudice — What causes someone to harbor prejudice against a member of a different social group?
+Prejudice — What causes someone to harbor prejudice against a member of a different social group?
 What is the difference between prejudice and discrimination?
-How are stereotypes used to build perception?
+How are stereotypes used to build perceptions?

 Social psychologists conduct research into how and why certain life experiences influence our perceptions of ourselves and others.
-In addition to other factors, researchers seek to understand how memory is processed and how it influences social cognition.
+This key example of social psychology research seeks to understand how memory is processed and how it influences social cognition.

 Early Development of Cognitive Perception